Favourited 73 times

-We are currently in the process of clearing the garden and doing some repairing inside and outside the house.
-So, we need 2 helpers who could do some general gardening, chopping wood (there is a chainsaw if you are familiar with using one) doing some painting and helping us in the house.
-We might also need your help to clean in a house we rent for tourists.
+We are currently in the process of cleaning the garden and doing some repairing inside and outside the house.
+So, we need 2 helpers who could do some general gardening,

-In exchange for accommodation, we would like 5 hours of help per day for 5 days a week, with plenty of time off too which can be organized flexibly according to our respective needs.
+In exchange for accommodation and food (to be cooked by you), we would like 5 hours of help per day for 5 days a week, with plenty of time off too which can be organized flexibly according to our respective needs.

 Portugueses, English, a bit of French